WoW expert shows gloomy picture on player numbers, but it’s deceptive

 How is #WorldofWarcraft doing right now?
 Streamer #Bellular reveals details on player numbers – they look grim.
 But are they?

 ’s player numbers have been a big unknown for years.
-Blizzard has not released numbers for a long time now, so one can only speculate about the exact number of subscribers.
+Blizzard has not released official numbers for a long time now, so one can only speculate about the exact number of subscribers.
 However, resourceful community sites have found other ways to get at least a rough sense of the state of the game via some other statistics.

 The streamer and analyst Bellular consults the numbers from the end-game content and explains why they look bleak, but are actually much better.